How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the original value when we know its percentage and the corresponding value.

 Calculator usage: Use the Original Value CALCULATOR ("What is the original value if X% of it equals Z?").
-Enter the percentage you have as X (20) and the saved amount as Z ($5000).
+Enter 20 [X] and $5000 [Z].
 The calculator will calculate the original value (total target amount).

 Explanation using a formula: